egoist/docute/docs/plugins.md

 - `jump:stopped`: emitted after the jumping to id action
   - the first argument is the `id` it jumps to

+List of events you can emit:

+- `reload`: reload current page, eg: you changed the `store` state and want to refetch data.

 #### registerComponent